gpbl/react-day-picker/docs/Basic.md

 }
 ```

-To highlight the selected day in the calendar, you should specify which days have been selected.
-You do that by passing to the `selectedDays` prop a function that checks whatever the day shown in the calendar is the same saved in the component's state.
+To highlight the selected day, you must tell the day picker which days have been selected.
+You do that passing to the `selectedDays` prop a function that checks whether a day should get the `selected` modifier:

 ```jsx
 import DayPicker, { DateUtils } from 'react-day-picker';